kidonsky/odyssee-map/README.md

 A simple input file is necessary.
 See `places_example.md` and [Input file](#Input-file 'Go to Input file section') to see the few requirements for the input file.

+*French translation of this file can be found [here](#French-translation 'Go to French translation') at the end of English part.*

 ## Functionalities

 ### Present